Monday, May 05, 2008

 But you know what?
 Jesus Christ is a libertarian!
 The Lord is an all powerful God Who is willing to permits humanity to turn its back on Him.
 Is there any better way to show tremendous respect for individual will and free choice than that?
 The greatest gift God bestows for all mankind is the gift of free will.

 Do you remember in Matthew 19:16-22, and again in Mark 10:17-22 (et al), as Jesus was walking down the road, a young rich man approach Him and said is there anything he can do to inherit eternal life.
 Jesus answered the 1st thing is to know and follow the Ten Commandments.
 The young man replied he did that and will do that; what more?
 Jesus answered again and said to the man to sell his belongings, give the proceeds to the poor, and follow Me.
-Unable to part with his material wealth, the young man walked away sad.
+Unable to part with his possessions, the young man walked away sad.

 The basic principle of libertarianism is not anarchic.
 There are real limits.
 My freedom will end where yours begins.
 Neither the community nor I have any claim whatsoever on your property or your life.